Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Pruned-ADAPT-VQE algorithm

-where $\alpha$ is a positive parameter controlling the influence of position on the removal criterion.
-Choosing an appropriate value for $\alpha$ requires balancing competing effects: a very large $\alpha$ would excessively penalize later operators, effectively preventing their removal, while a value approaching zero would make the position irrelevant, potentially eliminating recent additions that still contribute to convergence.
+where $\alpha$ is a positive hyperparameter controlling the influence of position on the removal criterion.
+Choosing an appropriate value for $\alpha$ requires balancing competing effects: a very large $\alpha$ would give priority to the operators in the first positions, preventing the removal of the intermediate or later ones, while a value approaching zero would make the position irrelevant, potentially eliminating recent additions that still contribute to convergence.
 Through preliminary testing, we find that when $\alpha$ is too small, proper convergence is not achieved, as the latest operator added is always removed in each iteration due to having the smallest coefficient.
 To prevent this, the function must assign sufficient relevance to the position.
-We found that beyond a certain threshold, the method performs well.
-However, in certain cases, like linear {\ce{H4}}, using an intermediate $\alpha$ value ($\approx 10$) provides a reasonable compromise, ensuring effective pruning while maintaining smooth ansatz optimization, which improves the result (see discussion in Section~\ref{sec:alpha_SI} of the Supporting Information).
+For the studied cases, we found that beyond a certain threshold ($\alpha\approx10$) the method provides a reasonable compromise, ensuring effective pruning while maintaining smooth ansatz optimization (see the discussion in Section S4 of the Supporting Information).

 Figure~\ref{fig:selecting_function_profile} illustrates the set of $\{f_i\}$ values when applied to the final ansatz (with 69 excitation operators) of the linear \ce{H4} molecule.
 The operator with the highest factor and selected for potential removal corresponds to operator in position 13, identified as a poorly selected operator and appearing along a flat energy region in Figure~\ref{fig:comparison_h4}a.

+Note that, despite their proximity, operators 13 and 15 have coefficients on the order of $10^{-4}$, whereas operators 14 and 16–21 lie in the $10^{-3}$–$10^{-2}$ range, leading to substantially lower decision factors.
+This distinction is not apparent in the plot, but the use of a logarithmic scale was avoided to ensure consistency with the rest of plots.

 Therefore, to refine the ADAPT-VQE ansatz, we introduce a filtering process (Algorithm~\ref{alg:prune}) that evaluates operators after each optimization iteration, identifying candidates for removal while preserving essential contributions.
-The selection criterion compares the amplitude $\theta_j$ of the operator with the largest decision factor $f_j$ (equation~\ref{eq:decision_factor}) against a dynamic threshold $\tau$.
-This approach prioritizes the removal of early-appearing operators with negligibly small amplitudes while retaining recently added operators that may play a cooperative role.
+This approach prioritizes the removal of early-appearing operators with negligibly small parameter values while retaining recently added operators that may play a cooperative role.
 To define $\tau$, we use a fraction (0.1) of the average amplitude of the $N_L$ most recently added operators: